 A Lower Base Weight Means More Space for Consumables

-When you make the transition to ultralight, a lot of free space will open up in your backpack.
+When you make the transition to ultralight, free space will open up inside your backpack.
 This newfound room will allow you to pack extra food, water, and fuel for the long stretches of trail where you’re unable to resupply for several days at a time.

 Over my years of backpacking and converting to an ultralight setup, I’ve learned quite a few valuable lessons along the way.
 Here are some of the best bits of ultralight backpacking wisdom I can offer you.

 Every ounce counts in the world of ultralight backpacking, so get your hands on a precision scale and weigh every item that goes into your pack.
 Analyzing the weight of your existing gear will help guide the way for future changes to your setup.

 To get your base weight as low as possible, you’ll need to take a close look at every single item on your packing list.
 Compare your current gear meticulously to other items on the market, and always ask yourself, “Can I go lighter?”